Hainan Free Trade Port: Politics

-Legislative and executive powers of Hainan Province
+Legislative and executive powers

 The Hainan Free Trade Port Law of the People's Republic of China grants the Hainan Provincial People's Congress and its Standing Committee the power to legislate on certain matters.
-Based on the laws and regulations of Hainan Province and the legislative power of the Special Economic Zone, the Hainan Free Trade Port can exercise laws and regulations that are different from those of other regions in mainland China and local government regulations; it will establish relatively independent and reform-oriented local laws based on the national laws.
+Based on the laws and regulations of Hainan Province and the legislative power of the Special Economic Zone, the Hainan Free Trade Port can exercise laws and regulations that are different from those of other regions in mainland China and local government regulations; it can establish relatively independent and reform-oriented local laws based on the national laws.
 The laws that have been introduced so far involve environmental protection, anti-smuggling, big data development and application, Special Economic Zone Lawyers Regulations, Special Economic Zone Certified Public Accountants Regulations, Special Economic Zone Anti-Drug Regulations, and laws on the quick and simple review of company registrations.

 The Hainan Provincial People's Congress and its Standing Committee have the power to independently formulate and implement Hainan Free Trade Port regulations in accordance with the Hainan Free Trade Port Law of the People's Republic of China.
 Local regulations and commercial dispute mechanisms will become the core of resolving and building the free trade port countermeasure system.
 The plan also allows Hainan Province to participate in international commercial arbitration and mediation in compliance with the provisions of the Constitution and current national laws and policies.

 Big data social governance system

 Hainan Province will establish a centralized provincial government data center and a unified "government cloud" across the province, using public networks, data centers, and software and hardware resource services as carriers to provide big data governance policy support to the government.
 Five basic databases will be built, including population database, legal person database, spatial geographic database, electronic certificates, and credit information.
 In order to realize the social governance system of big data, Hainan Province has established a statutory body, the Big Data Management Bureau, which has implemented an enterprise-based and market-oriented system and is responsible for the construction and operation of the province's e-government infrastructure, public platforms and common platforms.
 In May 2018, Hainan Province designated the "Hainan Province Public Information Resources Management Measures" to regulate the management of public information resources from cataloguing, collection, sharing, application, opening, information security and supervision.
 In July and September 2019, it issued the "Hainan Province Public Information Resources Safe Use Measures" and the "Hainan Province Big Data Development and Application Regulations" respectively.